OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 as it is written in the prophet Isaiah:

-> “Behold, I am sending My messenger ahead of You,
+> “Behold, I will send my messenger ahead of you,
 > who will prepare Your way;

 ## Mark 1:3

-> A voice of one calling in the wilderness,
+> A voice of one calling in the wilderness:
-> ‘Prepare the way for the Lord,
+> ‘Prepare the way for the Lord;
-> make His paths straight!’”
+> make straight in the desert a highway for our God’”

 ## Mark 1:4